Federal loans typically have better interest rates and terms, so we encourage you to investigate your federal borrowing options first.

 All new borrowers must wait 30 days from the first day of classes to receive their Federal Direct Loan funds.

-If taking out a loan gives you butterflies, some additional information might settle them.
-The Federal Student Aid website provides great financial aid information, including repayment plans and estimates for how much your monthly payment might be for various amounts.
+Before borrowing a student loan, you should visit the Federal Student Aid website.
+It provides great financial aid information, including repayment plans and estimates for how much your monthly payment might be for various amounts.

 You can use the National Student Loan Data System (NSLDS) website to find out who your servicer is and stay updated on your loan history and status.